Dang! This is a long one. Skip to:

 Each pattern in the library is accompanied by a markdown documentation file that describes its purpose, content options, and class variants.
 This documentation was intended for developers: the third-party integrators, any potential developers on the client team, or anyone at NewCity tasked with future expansion of the project.

-Pattern Lab made it easy for me to build the Style Guide directly into the library.
+Pattern Lab made it easy for me to build the style guide directly into the library.
 This allowed for live examples of the patterns in the guide.
-Rachel helped me write usage guidelines more oriented towards the site’s contributors than developers.
+Rachel helped me write usage guidelines more oriented toward the site’s contributors than developers.

 How to Improve